 For the second night in a row, the first act on the Britain’s Got Talent live semi-finals were hit with technical difficulties.

-St Patrick’s Junior Choir had to re-start their performance on the very first BGT live show last night, singer Destiny Chukunyere also faced problems.
+After St Patrick’s Junior Choir had to re-start their performance on the very first BGT live show last night, singer Destiny Chukunyere also faced problems.

 Presenters Ant and Dec looked rather sheepish as they introduced the teenage singer, and Dec said: “She has the whole of Malta behind her and she’s almost ready for us.